nats-io/nats-architecture-and-design/README.md

 ## Template

 Please see the [template](adr-template.md).
 The template body is a guideline.
 Feel free to add sections as you feel appropriate.
 Look at the other ADRs for examples.
-However the initial Table of metadata and header format is required to match.
+However, the initial Table of metadata and header format is required to match.

 After editing / adding a ADR please run `go run main.go > README.md` to update the embedded index.
 This will also validate the header part of your ADR.